 Betting on Data

-Atlas AI was founded a year ago at the Stanford University with funding from the Rockefeller foundation under the auspice of former Rockefeller foundation board of trustee member and Econet Wireless Group founder and Chairman Strive Masiyiwa.
-Atlas AI, which uses satellite imageries combined with machine learning artificial intelligence to create data set that are very accurate is emerging as a major player in efforts to revolutionize how data is collected and use by businesses as well as governments for navigation and remote sensory to aid sustainable development—an effort given new international urgency due to the existential threats pose by climate change.
-The company’s mission is to bring world class AI to sustainable development.
+Atlas AI was founded a year ago at Stanford University with funding from the Rockefeller Foundation under the auspices of former Rockefeller Foundation board of trustee member and Econet Wireless Group founder and Chairman Strive Masiyiwa.
+Atlas AI, which uses satellite imagery combined with machine learning artificial intelligence to create very accurate datasets is emerging as a major player in efforts to revolutionize how data is collected and used by businesses as well as governments for navigation and remote sensing to aid sustainable development—an effort given new international urgency due to the existential threats posed by climate change.
+The company’s mission is to bring world-class AI to sustainable development.
 What it means by that is to provide valuable information and insights that will empower people, citizens to make the right decisions regarding their standard of living and a long and healthy life.

-She added that the other reason why the company chose Africa is because it is hard on their AI technology.
-“The technology like ours work really well when you have lots of data and Africa is a place where you have very few data to train our data on, so we figure if it works in Africa, it will work everywhere else,” says Coleman.
-In this context, Atlas AI joins other American technology companies, including autonomous drone logistics company like Zipline—another California company which has successfully piloted its drone technology in Africa to deliver health supplies to hospitals in Rwanda.
+She added that the other reason why the company chose Africa is that it is hard on their AI technology.
+“The technology like ours works really well when you have lots of data and Africa is a place where you have very few data to train our data on, so we figure if it works in Africa, it will work everywhere else,” says Coleman.
+In this context, Atlas AI joins other American technology companies, including autonomous drone logistics companies like Zipline—another California company that has successfully piloted its drone technology in Africa to deliver health supplies to hospitals in Rwanda.

-Successful partnerships such as the one with Atlas AI is what AGRA was built upon.
-The organization was established by the Foundation in partnership with the Bill and Melinda Gates foundation as co-donor.
+Successful partnerships such as the one with Atlas AI are what AGRA was built upon.
+The organization was established by the Foundation in partnership with the Bill and Melinda Gates Foundation as a co-donor.
 It is yet to be seen whether this new partnership will help remedy the hunger and tackle the food scarcity in African nations, AGRA’s past results however have proven that the organization is always at the cutting edge of new ideas and this time again, it may be on the right track.
-What underlines all of this is of course is nutrition, food security and what underlines that is agriculture.
+What underlines all of this is of course is nutrition, food security, and what underlines that is agriculture.

 Digital technologies are bringing profound structural changes in all economic and non-economic realms, but we need not fall prey to technological determinism